-Enforcing the rule of law is one of the main reasons why it is important to designate OPM as a perpetrator of gross human rights violations.
-By enforcing the law firmly, Indonesia can show that no individual or group is above the law.
-This is important to prevent a culture of impunity, where human rights violators feel that they can act without consequences.
-Law enforcement, legal certainty and protection are the main targets through firm, straightforward and consistent efforts also strengthen public trust in the legal system and show that the state is committed to protecting human rights (Sutrisno, 2020).
+Enforcing the rule of law is one of the main reasons why it is important to designate the OPM as a perpetrator of gross human rights violations.
+By firmly enforcing the law, Indonesia can show that no individual or group is above the law.
+This is important to prevent a culture of impunity, where human rights violators feel that they can act without consequences and evade punishment.
+Law enforcement, legal certainty, and protection are the main targets through firm, straightforward, and consistent efforts to strengthen public trust in the legal system and show that the state is committed to protecting human rights (Sutrisno, 2020).

-Enforcing the rule of law also means that the legal process must be transparent and fair.
-In this context, investigations by Komnas HAM and prosecutions by the Attorney General must be carried out professionally and without political interference.
-The court must provide justice for all parties involved, both victims and perpetrators, and ensure that the decisions taken are based on strong evidence and applicable laws.
-This process not only provides justice for victims but also strengthens public trust in the legal system.
+Enforcing the rule of law also means that the legal process must be transparent and equitable.
+In this context, investigations by Komnas HAM and prosecutions by the Attorney General must be conducted professionally and without political interference.
+The court must provide justice for all parties involved, both victims and perpetrators, and ensure that the decisions made are based on strong evidence and applicable laws.
+This process not only provides justice for victims but also strengthens public trust in the legal system itself.

-In addition, enforcing the rule of law in cases of gross human rights violations by OPM is also important to send a strong message to the international community.
-By enforcing the law according to international standards, Indonesia can show that the country is committed to respecting and protecting human rights.
-This is important to improve Indonesia's image in the eyes of the world and show that the country is ready to work with the international community in enforcing human rights.
+In addition, enforcing the rule of law in cases of gross human rights violations by the OPM is important to send a strong message to the international community.
+By enforcing the law according to international standards, Indonesia can demonstrate its commitment to respecting and protecting human rights.
+This is important to improve Indonesia's image in the eyes of the world and show that the country is ready to work with the international community to enforce human rights.